dozieu/cipsearch/README.md

 It is able to concurrently access call manager servers within a single clucter and perform a CLI query for phones.
 The result of the query are parsed and then converted to panda dataframes on which the search is performed.
 The results are aggregated and then presented to user on screen.
 User can choose whether to display registered, non-registerd or all phones.
 User can also choose to create a csv file of the results wheh prompted.

-script uses Paramiko to perform ssh access to the servers http://www.paramiko.org/
+Script uses Paramiko to perform ssh access to the servers http://www.paramiko.org/

-the query results are converted to panda dataframe for further processing https://pandas.pydata.org/
+The query results are converted to panda dataframe for further processing https://pandas.pydata.org/

+Try the dockerized web gui version https://hub.docker.com/r/dozieu/collabtools-v01

 Hot to use
 ==============